dialogues-ai/grow-docs/docs/introduction/welcome.md

 ## Why Grow?

 Grow acts as a way to get your thoughts and activities recorded when they happen.
-It is designed to be minimally intrusive to your attention so you can make a post, then get on with your day.
+It is designed to be minimally intrusive to your attention.
+We want to represent the values of items in your life, so you can monitor your time spent doing them.

-Ideally, each post takes only 10 seconds to make-they don't have to be long, and I'll show you some [examples](../setup/create-post).
+If your Mom is important, you can easily see how you're tending to that relationship.
+If it is a sport, or hobby, you care about, writing about it in the journal can give you a place to state that is valuable, have it reflected back at you, and monitor how you are tending to it.

-The idea is: With just 5 posts a day, you'll have spent less than a minute with the app.
-But, in just that time, by the end of the week, you'll have 30+ entries stating what you were up to throughout the week, and stats available about how your time is allocated between different people, places, and things.
+Just 5 posts a day, could be only a minute with the app, but, in just one week, you'll have 30+ entries stating what you were up to and a place that represents your values, in terms of the important:
+1. People in your life
+2. Places where you spend your time
+3. And the activities you are up to

-Grow offers a structured approach to journaling so that you can quickly write down what you did, then investigate those entries to recall where you had left off on a project, or get some insights to your overall activity levels.
+Write what you did, then investigate those entries to recall where you left off on a project, or see if it needs some TLC.

-Eventually, an interactive framework will be built around this information so you have better dialogues with yourself, with improved memory, and reinforced sets of personal values.
+This platform has been built so you have better dialogues with yourself, with improved memory, and reinforced sets of personal values.

 ## How Grow is different

 Grow is meant to offer a place to write down what happened.

 As a byproduct it can act as habit-building, and time-tracking tool, but differs from the present ones available because it has a better organizational system.
 Others are limited in hierarchical structures, relating sub-projects with one another, changing names of projects, and starting fresh with new projects.
 Grow allows for all of these.